mistersingh179/sidekik/notes/step8.md

 - ignore recording of ga & clarity in dev

 ## bug
+- two files with same name cause clash of keys
+- can add two files with same name, this causes loop reading
+- why so many getBalance calls, when syncing a directory?
+- when names are same it keeps reading over & over ✅
+  - makes multiple calls to chain for balance & code ✅
+  - store path of file. ✅
+- every transaction leads to a bunch of getBalance calls
-- when no network, it is reading every 1 second, and flashing th e input contracts
+- when no network, it is reading every 1 second, and flashing the input contracts
 - pending tx via metamask did not show spinner while tx was being mined
 - slow with whole directory loaded in
 - ignore blank `[]` abi's when parsing. shows lots empty items when parsing complete directories
-- two files with same name cause clash of keys
-- when names are same it keeps reading over & over
-- unable to use on brave
+- unable to use on brave ✅
 - show message asking to use chrome ✅
-  - when shield is on, it wont talk to localhost
   - showOpenFilePicker does not work ✅
   - showDirectoryPicker does not work ✅
   - disable buttons which won't work ✅
-- keeps pinging localhost, when using metamask
 - not fetching abi when connected to metamask
+- address field should either be editable or not be there

 ## bugs from silvertongue
 - bytes can be set with empty value & internally uses 0x ✅